-In last week’s blog we talked about avoiding blue light late at night and I gave you examples on what you can do to help you fall asleep faster.
+In last week’s blog we talked about avoiding blue light late at night.
+I gave you examples on what you can do to help you fall asleep faster.
 If you haven’t read it, go check it out and then come back to this post.

 The blue light blocking glasses I introduced last week are a huge helper in resetting your circadian rhythm.
 If you work on a screen for most of the day and into the evening then those are a definite must if you don’t want to sabotage your restful sleep.